dellswor/lost/util/README.txt

-decrypt.py	- A program to decrypt messages using RSA to protect an AES key plain_text_tool.py - A program to communicate with the webservice via plain text api_stub.html	- A simple HTML form to allow plaintext to be submitted to the webservice
+decrypt.py	- A program to decrypt messages using RSA to protect an AES key plain_text_tool.py - A program to communicate with the webservice via plain text api_stub.html	- A simple HTML form to allow plaintext to be submitted to the webservice osnap_crypto.py - A library to handle the crypto component of HW5